RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 Sinéad followed the trail back to one of the walls of the hotel.

 "I lose the trail over here.
 But either Deh took an injured person with her, or she's injured."
 Sinéad stood back up to her full height, almost reaching Brun's chest.
 "Get in the car, more eyes will help.
-There's a bunch nch of flashlights in the backseat."
+There's a bunch of flashlights in the backseat."